Quasinormal modes in kink excitations and kink-antikink interactions: a toy model: Numerical technique

 \section{Numerical technique}

-Substituting the partial derivatives by finite differences, one can solve the eq.~(\ref{timedep}) numerically.
-We divide the spacetime in a grid with spacings $\tau=0.0002$ and $h=0.001$.
-We need small values of $h$ because the linearized potential is composed of step functions and we need to locate precisely where the steps occur.
-We define the field at the gridpoint $(x_i,t_j)$ as $\psi_{i,j}$.
+Substituting the partial derivatives by finite differences, one can solve the field equations numerically.
+We divide the spacetime in a grid with spacings $\tau=0.002$ and $h=0.01$.
+We define the field at the gridpoint $(x_i,t_j)$ as $\phi_{i,j}$.
 Therefore, the partial derivatives take the form

 and